Juheon811/Juheon811.github.io/virtualwater.md

 ![Wine In-Degree](/img/posts/wineinde.png)
 ---

-Node size represents In-Degree (number of import-oriented connections). <br>
-Germany, France, Canada and the United Kingdom import wine from a number of countries and are at the heart of the import network. <br>
+Node size represents In-Degree (number of import-oriented connections).
+Germany, France, Canada and the United Kingdom import wine from a number of countries and are at the heart of the import network.
 Community color analysis can identify which trade group the major importing countries belong to, and European countries tend to be mostly in the same community.

 ---

 ![Wine Out-Degree](/img/posts/wineoutde.png)
 ---

-The size of the node means Out-Degree, and major producers such as France, Italy, and Spain appear as large nodes. <br>
-These countries export wine to a variety of countries, and are key to the global supply side network. <br>
+The size of the node means Out-Degree, and major producers such as France, Italy, and Spain appear as large nodes.
+These countries export wine to a variety of countries, and are key to the global supply side network.
 As a result of community analysis, trade connections between European countries are very close, and export-oriented countries share similar patterns with each other.

 ---